FREQUENCY STABILISATION

 Beat-Note (Offset) Locking

-Many experiments need two lasers separated by a precise and stable frequency offset — for example, a cooling laser and a repumper, or a Raman beam pair.
+Many experiments need two lasers separated by a precise and stable frequency offset — for example, a cooling laser and repumper pair, or two Raman beams.
 Beat-note locking stabilises the difference frequency between a well-stabilised master laser and a slave laser, without locking each independently to an atomic reference.

 Physics of the beat note